luksamuk/winforth/README.md

 - `align`: Aligns the first free cell address on the data store.
 See "Memory allocation and variables" for usage.
 - `aligned`: Pushes the first free aligned address on the data store.
 Must be greater or equal than `here`.
 - `constant`: Creates a new word on the variables dictionary, that points to the (assumed) address that is currently topmost.
+- `s"`: Reads a string from input and stores it on the string buffer.
+The string that was read will only live until the next call to `s"`, and is delimited by a whitespace after `s"` and a `"` character or a newline/end-of-file.
+- `."`: Reads a string from input and immediately displays it.
+The string buffer is unaffected and the string does not live beyond its reading.
+The string is delimited by a whitespace after `."` and a `"` character or a newline/end-of-file.
+- `loadfile`: Reads and evaluates a file.
+The file path must be in the string buffer.
 - `bye`: Exits the interpreter.

 Comparison and logic/bitwise words conform to pushing values like `true` or `false`, or `-1` and `0` respectively.
 Because of the binary representation of these values, the logic words also work seamlessly as bitwise operations.